thoni56/c-xrefactory/doc/c-xrefactory.md

     browse a symbol from your program, this is the function to be used.
 Other functions are used for few specific cases when this function can not do the job.

-- **Push Name and Goto Definition**.
-This function takes the identifier pointed by the caret in the editor pane of jEdit and pushes onto the stack all global symbols having this name.
-No semantic information is examined, no overload or other resolution is made.
-This function allows to browse only references of global project symbols, it does not allow to browse local variables, method parameters and other local symbols.

 - **Browse File Local Unused Symbols**.
 This function parses the buffer opened in the editor pane and pushes onto browser stack all